Why does the Torah repeat "Viyeshavtem la'Vetach Alehah"?

-Ramban: It is an assurance that there will be plenty to eat in the land, and that they will not need to go and live in other lands for lack of food.
+Ramban: It is an assurance that there will be enough to eat in Sh'mitah, and that they will not need to leave the land to seek food elsewhere.

 Seforno: It is an assurance that there will be plenty to eat in the land, and that they will not have to suffer the embarrassment of having to go and purchase food from other nations.

-Seforno: It teaches us that the fruit was highly sustaining qualitatively, 2 in that the fruit of the sixth year sufficed for the seventh year as well.
+Seforno: It teaches us that the fruit, in the sixth year will be highly sustaining qualitatively, 2 in that the harvest of the sixth year will suffice for the seventh and eighth years as well.

 Why did Rashi explain the end of the Pasuk before the beginning?